apache/incubator-heron/website/content/docs/concepts/topologies.md

 ### Key-value streamlets

-In order to perform some operations, such as streamlet joins and streamlet reduce operations,
+In order to perform some operations, such as streamlet joins and streamlet reduce operations, you'll need to create **key-value** streamlets.

 ### Heron DSL topologies